freeCodeCamp/guide/src/pages/articles/javascript/subtract-one-number-from-another-with-javascript/index.md

 ---
-title: Subtract One Number from Another with javaScript
+title: Subtract One Number from Another with JavaScript
 ---
 We can also subtract one number from another.